 Foreign women may struggle with this new-found lack of independence, and it may make for a drawn-out adjustment period, particularly if moving to Saudi Arabia as a trailing spouse.

 Most Western expats living in Saudi Arabia reside in expat compounds, which have full amenities and are often isolated from real Saudi society.
 Life within the Western compounds can also help to dispel the initial glum, grim grey of adjusting to a society that greatly limits individual freedoms.
 Behind the high walls and stoic security of these complexes, expats have the opportunity to indulge in many of the “hedonistic” activities reminiscent of their homelands.

 Censorship in Saudi Arabia

 Many aspects of life are controlled in Saudi Arabia, and it goes without saying that censorship is widespread.
-Theatres, once banned, are making a comeback, but many movies and television shows are censored for immorality or causing political offence.
+Theatres, once banned, are making a comeback.
+However, many movies and television shows are censored for immorality or causing political offence.
 Freedom of the press and free speech are also not recognised by the government.

 Food and alcohol in Saudi Arabia

-Islamic law forbids the consumption of pork, so expats fond of this protein with have to find an alternative.
+Islamic law forbids the consumption of pork.
+So expats fond of this protein will have to find an alternative.
 Alcoholic beverages are also illegal throughout Saudi Arabia; although in practice, alcohol is consumed inside Western compounds with many expats having taken to brewing their own alcohol.
 The penalty for importing alcohol into the country, however, is severe.